moj-analytical-services/rpackage_training/README.md

 ## 19. Dependency management

-While the DESCRIPTION Depends and Imports fields list the external packages that your package needs together with the versions required, it's helpful for users of your package to have a similar computing environment to yours.
+The DESCRIPTION Depends and Imports fields list the external packages that your package needs together with the versions required.
+However, it is still possible that problems may surface, for instance where one package clashes with another.
+The use of [renv](https://cran.r-project.org/web/packages/renv/vignettes/renv.html) enables each project to have its' own project-local library.

-The use of [renv](https://cran.r-project.org/web/packages/renv/vignettes/renv.html) can stop us getting into problems where for instance one package clashes with another.
-Instead of your computer looking in the library for these packages, Renv enables all the source files for specific versions of the packages used to be in a separate folder.

-AMEND THE FOLLOWING:
-To enable Packrat (https://rstudio.github.io/packrat/, see section 7.33 of MOOC)):

-- run 'install.packages("packrat")
+To install renv:

+        install.packages("renv")

+You will also need to add the renv package to your package DESCRIPTION file imports list - see section [8.
+Amend the DESCRIPTION file](#8-amend-the-DESCRIPTION-file).

+The first step in activating renv is to fork (or copy) the state of your default R libraries into a project local library:

+        renv::init()

 - follow https://rstudio.github.io/packrat/walkthrough.html and in the project run 'packrat::init()'